 To schedule an appointment, call us at (734) 936-7465 or complete this form.

-The Back Pain Triage Program is located inside the Wellness Center on the 8th floor of University Hospital South.
+- University Hospital South, inside the Wellness Center on the 8th floor.
 Once you get to UH South, take the #9 elevator to the 8th floor.
 The Wellness Center is directly in front of the elevator.
 Please ring the blue and white doorbell to let us know you have arrived.

 Is This Program for Me?